mhnaufal/go-no-zero-day/README.md

 - Sync Wait Group
 - (not) Similiar to channel that used to communicate between goroutine
 - Used to synchronous the goroutine

+### 📅 Day 33

+- Generics
+- A little bit of harder to write Generic in Go than in others programming language
+- Need Go version 1.18 😭